texas oncology more breakthroughs. more victories

 In addition to surgical removal of colorectal cancers, colon and rectal surgeons also treat many non-cancerous conditions, including diverticulitis, ulcerative colitis, Crohn’s disease, hemorrhoids, fecal incontinence, rectal prolapse, fistula, fissure, colostomy, ileostomy, and human papillomavirus (HPV) benign or premalignant lesions.
 They also perform anal Pap tests for prevention and surveillance of anal cancer.

-As a Texas Oncology patient, you have access to leading surgical specialists.
-If your colon and rectal cancer treatment plan calls for surgical procedures, you will have the advantage of your medical oncologist and radiation oncologist working closely with your surgical specialist.
-This teamwork brings you multiple opinions and coordinated treatment for your total well-being.
+Patients of Texas Oncology and Texas Colon & Rectal Specialists have access to leading surgical specialists.
+If a colon and rectal cancer treatment plan requires surgical intervention, the patient benefits from a medical oncologist and radiation oncologist working closely with their colon and rectal surgical specialist.
+This collaborative team approach offers multiple options, expertise, and coordinated treatment for the total well-being of the patient.

 Locations and Specialists